Brady: It was 'just time' to leave Pats for new challenge - WHIZ News

-The six-time Super Bowl champion spoke Wednesday about a wide range of topics in an interview spanning more than two hours with radio talk-show host Howard Stern, including his marriage, Patriots coach Bill Belichick and the decision to leave New England after a historic 20-year run.
+Brady, who’ll turn 43 in August, said he entered “unchartered territory as an athlete’’ when continued to perform at a high level in recent years.

-“I would say I probably knew before the start of last season that it was my last year … that our time, you know, was coming to an end,” the 42-year-old quarterback told Stern on SiriusXM Radio, adding that he’s not concerned how leaving the only NFL team he has played for might affect his legacy.
+“I was an older athlete, and he started to plan for the future, which is what his responsibility is.
+And I don’t fault him for that,” Brady said of Belichick.
+“That’s what he should be doing.
+That’s what every coach should be doing.”

-Brady signed a two-year, $50 million contract with the Bucs in free agency, joining a team with the worst winning percentage in league history.
+Brady signed a two-year, $50 million contract with the Bucs last month, joining a team with the worst winning percentage in league history.

 Tampa Bay hasn’t made the playoffs since 2007 and doesn’t have a postseason win since its lone Super Bowl championship run 18 years ago.